Cracks Deepening In NFL OL Play

 “[The] offensive line stuff is extremely strong because [PFF] is able to weed out all the things that can influence it,” Monson said.
 “Those pass rush reps are one of the most repeatable, static, part of the game that is a little like baseball where the analytics work so well because it’s a single repeatable thing that happens over and over and over again.”

 PFF grades have not been around forever.
-They do go back far enough to provide some insight into historical trends.
+They do go back roughly 20 years, which is far enough to provide some insight into historical trends.
 One of the benefits of PFF data and grades is they are given to every single player who plays the position.
-Grades are given on a scale of 0-100.
-Tiers have some relative significance.
+Grades are given on a scale of 0-110, and there are tiers that have some relative significance.

 Some interesting trends appear when you look at the grades of offensive linemen over the last 20 years.